-If you want to support the natural world, but cannot make a gift today, you can still leave a legacy of protected lands and waters by including Ducks Unlimited in your estate plan.
+If you would like to help conserve wetlands and wildlife habitat, but cannot make a gift today, you can still leave a lasting conservation legacy by including Ducks Unlimited in your estate plan.
 Making a charitable estate gift is easy to do.
-What's more, you retain control of your assets during your lifetime.
-Charitable estate gifts also may provide beneficial tax savings.
+Moreover, you retain control of your assets during your lifetime.
+Charitable estate gifts may also provide significant tax savings.

-Scott Brown of Bethlehem, Pennsylvania took the simple steps to leave Ducks Unlimited in his will because he wanted to make a gift that reflected his deeply-felt values and desire to conserve nature.
-Like Scott, when you make a gift through your estate to Ducks Unlimited and let us know about your gift, you become a member of the Feather Society - a special group of visionary supporters who have chosen to stand up for the future of waterfowl and the natural world.
+Scott Brown of Bethlehem, Pennsylvania, took the simple steps required to include Ducks Unlimited in his will because he wanted to make a gift that reflected his deeply held values and desire to conserve nature.
+Like Scott, when you make a gift through your estate to Ducks Unlimited and let us know about your gift, you become a member of the Feather Society-a special group of visionary DU supporters who have chosen to stand up for the future of waterfowl and the natural world.

-"In my opinion, compared to twenty years ago, the waterfowling experience has only continued to improve.
-I limit out, I've had the honor of harvesting banded birds, and the conditions for waterfowl have definitely improved from DU's conservation efforts."
+Brown became a member of Ducks Unlimited years ago after he saw how efficient and effective DU's conservation work is.
+He is also pleased by how much the quality of his waterfowl hunting has improved.
+"In my opinion, compared to 20 years ago, the waterfowling experience has only continued to improve.
+I limit out, I've had the honor of harvesting banded birds, and the conditions for waterfowl have definitely improved because of DU's conservation efforts," he says.

 "I made a charitable bequest to Ducks Unlimited because I want whatever I accumulate in life to go in a positive direction with the highest return for my investment.
-Ducks Unlimited really reflects my intentions in life and I know they will carry out those intentions into the future.
-For me, supporting Ducks Unlimited and conserving nature is natural way of saying thank you for the great resource I'm enjoying and has kept me healthy and strong."
+Ducks Unlimited really reflects my intentions in life, and I know they will carry out those intentions in the future.
+For me, supporting Ducks Unlimited and conserving nature is a natural way of saying thank you for the great resource I'm enjoying that has kept me healthy and strong."

 To make a gift of any kind to Ducks Unlimited is an act of generosity.
-To make a long-term gift - one derived from the work of a lifetime - is to make a commitment beyond measure.
+To make a long-term gift-one derived from the work of a lifetime-is to make a commitment beyond measure.
 Many of our members have included Ducks Unlimited in their wills and estate plans but haven't had the opportunity to tell us.
-If your plans include an estate gift to Ducks Unlimited that will one day help leave a legacy for our natural world, please let us know.
+If your plans include an estate gift to Ducks Unlimited, please let us know.
 We would like to thank you for your generous commitment and welcome you to the Feather Society.

-Future support from friends like Scott Brown and you ensure we can sustain the important conservation work we do today for many years to come.
-And by sharing your intentions we can keep you informed about our mission to protect the lands and waters you care about across the continent.
-Please contact Jon Rich, national director of gift planning at firstname.lastname@example.org or call 901-758-3763.
+Support from friends like Scott Brown and you will ensure that DU can sustain its important conservation work for many years to come.
+And by sharing your intentions, we can keep you informed about our mission to protect the land and waters that you care so much about across this continent.
+Please contact Jon Rich, national director of gift planning, at firstname.lastname@example.org or call 901-758-3763.